How Much Compensation Can I Claim For Stress At Work?

 Because of this, every employer has a minimum set of precautions that must be taken to ensure that –

-- a) employees are less likely to suffer from stress at work;
+- a) employees are less likely to suffer from stress;

 - b) causes of stress are proactively sought and removed from the work environment.